DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/avatar.md

 - `circle` - (optional) sets the mode of displaying the control with rounded corners, *false* by default
 - `icon` - (optional) allows setting an icon when there is no image uploaded, doesn't work together with the `preview` property
 - `placeholder` - (optional) allows setting a text to be visible when there is no image uploaded, doesn't work together with the `preview` property
 - `preview` - (optional) specifies the absolute path to the preview image.
-The preview image is visible, when the `value` is not defined
+The preview image is visible, when an image is not uploaded
 - `alt` - (optional) sets the attribute of the &lt;img&gt; tag - an alternative text when there is no image uploaded
-- `size` - (optional) allows setting one of the three basic control's sizes: *"small" | "medium" | "large"* , or applying a custom size, *"medium"* by default
+- `size` - (optional) allows setting one of the three basic control's sizes: *"small" | "medium" | "large"* , or applying a custom size in px; *"medium"* by default
 - `css` - (optional) adds style classes to a control
 - `width` - (optional) the width of a control, *"content"* by default
 - `height` - (optional) the height of a control, *"content"* by default
-- `padding` - (optional) sets padding between a cell and a border of the Avatar control, *"8px"* by default
+- `padding` - (optional) sets padding between a cell and a border of the Avatar control
 - `label` - (optional) specifies a label for the control
 - `labelWidth` - (optional) sets the label width of the control
 - `labelPosition` - (optional) defines the position of a label: *"left" | "top"*, *"top"* by default